Psychological Evaluations Designed to Bring Clarity

 Parent options:

-You’re welcome to stay in the waiting area, step out and return later, or check in during breaks.
+Parents are welcome to stay in the waiting area, step out and return later, or check-in during breaks.
 We’ll make sure your child feels comfortable and supported throughout the process.

 Standardized test scores